rixiobarrios/mern-auth-tutorial/README.md

 ## Add Authentication

 In this part of the tutorial, we'll be tackling the steps needed to add authentication to our app.
 We'll be using [Passport](http://www.passportjs.org/) to simplify the authentication process.
 To use Passport, we need to install it in our app along with one (or more) of the over [500 strategies](http://www.passportjs.org/packages/) it offers for authentication.
-For this tutorial, we'll be using what's know as the **jwt-passport** strategy.
-[JWT](https://jwt.io/introduction/) stands for JSON Web Token, and it's an open standard that is a popular choice for authorizing users.
+For this tutorial, we'll be employing a strategy which uses JSON Web Tokens ([JWT](https://jwt.io/introduction/)).

+JWT is an open standard and an excellent choice for modern applications based on REST architectures.
+The fundamental premise of the REST architectural style is that the **server does not store any state** about the client session on the server side, hence the name Representational **State Transfer**.
+In REST, every HTTP request happens in complete isolation.
+It is up to the client to send (i.e., transfer) whatever state is needed to carry out the request.
+JWT provides a lightweight approach to transferring state from the client to the server in a secure fashion.
+While server-based sessions donʼt necessarily have to violate the constraints of REST, they are costly in terms of server resources and they simply don't scale well.

+### Configure Passport

-Each strategy with Passport has to be configured for your specific app.
+Each Passport strategy has to be configured for your specific app.
 Basically, Passport gives us a callback and we fill it in with any logic needed to get the user from our database that matches some bit of data that Passport extracts from a request.
+After configuring the strategy with the code to retrieve the user from the database, we register the strategy, and initialize Passport.

-We just get the user and turn it back over the Passport, which in turn will add it to the request and then pass it on to the route that called it.
+Once initialized, weʼll run the passport strategy that we configured and registered as route middleware.
+When run as middleware, Passport receives the request, extracts and decrypts the user’s token, adds it to the request object and then passes the request with the user object in it on to the controller in route that called it (or the next route middleware).

-For the JWT strategy that we're going to use, Passport will do all of the complicated stuff around extracting the token from the request and decrypting it into a plain old JavaScript object.
-The token will contain the id of the user, which we'll use to find the user in our database.

-### Configure Passport

 1. Start by installing the npm packages with: `npm i passport passport-jwt jsonwebtoken`.
-1. Create a new file the `middleware` directory called `auth.js`.
+1. Create a new file in the `middleware` directory called `auth.js`.
 1. Add the following code to `auth.js`.
 This code configures Passport to get the id for us out of the request token, find the matching user in the database and then add that user to the request object.
 It exports a middleware called `requireToken` that we can add to our routes where we want them to be accessible only for authenticated users.
-The `createUserToken` uses the `jsonwebtoken` package to create and encrypt the tokens according to the standard, which we'll call from our signin route.
+The `createUserToken` uses the `jsonwebtoken` package to create and encrypt the tokens according to the standard, which we'll call from our `/signin` route.

 ```js
 // Require the needed npm packages